 Fast forward to the early 20th century, Frank Lloyd Wright, the famous American architect, developed the use of structurally insulated panels (SIPS) using expanded polystyrene (EPS) and plywood boards, for his Usonian homes back in the mid 1930’s.
-The Liverpool born civil engineer John Alexander Brodie (responsible for the D&B of the Mersey tunnel), manufactured complex prefabricated concrete panels for social apartments (The Eldonian Village).
+The Liverpool born civil engineer John Alexander Brodie (responsible for the D&B of the Mersey tunnel), manufactured complex prefabricated concrete panels for social housing apartments (The Eldonian Village) in 1904.
 He was seen at the turn of the 20th century as a pioneer for modular housing projects around the world.
 Even as far back as 1827 we saw the Henry Manning Cottage (a full timber frame volumetric home) being shipped from the UK to Australia.

 So why then are we still apprehensive around the use of so called Modern Methods of Construction (MMC)?

-The fact is that ‘systems‘ rather than well understood ”products‘ require deep understanding by all involved, due to their composite behaviours and a lack of historic design standards and associated test methods.
+The fact is that ‘systems‘ rather than endemic and very well understood ”products‘ require deep understanding by all involved, due to their composite behaviours and a lack of historic design standards and associated test methods.
 We don’t have many UK or European standards for testing systems or indeed full homes and our contracts of engagement are fully focussed on the traditional construction routes.
 This results in a need for complex certification protocol, insurance risk mitigation, client uptake and aggregation of demand to make it happen.

 Without that longer term vision, we may still be chasing small pilot schemes on both sides of the fence, in order to gain that required trust and industry acceptance as a collective.
-Even then, the insight and lessons learned, may only be shared amongst the few rather than with a much more focussed and intelligent alliance, such as this to share across many influential stakeholders.
+Even then, the insight and lessons learned, may only be shared amongst the few rather than with a much more focussed and intelligent alliance, such as OSHA to share across many influential stakeholders.

 Setting a long-term vision for the Off-Site Homes Alliance